By Erik Marcus

 Protein-Rich Recipes

-Adding just a few protein-rich meals to your cooking repertoire may be all it takes to boost your intake to adequate levels.
-There are three different cookbooks devoted entirely to protein-rich vegan meals.
+If your current protein intake falls short of ideal, adding just a few protein-rich meals to your cooking repertoire may be all it takes to boost your consumption to adequate levels.
+There are four different cookbooks devoted entirely to protein-rich vegan meals.

 - The High-Protein Vegan Cookbook for Athletes, by Braddock & Stark